Skip to main content

 Spring Boot

-casdoor-spring-boot-example is an example of how to use casdoor-spring-boot-starter in SpringBoot project.
-We will show you the steps below.
+casdoor-spring-boot-example is an example of how to use casdoor-spring-boot-starter in a Spring Boot project.
+We will guide you through the steps below.

-Step1.
-Deploy Casdoor
+Step 1: Deploy Casdoor

-Firstly, the Casdoor should be deployed.
+Firstly, Casdoor should be deployed.

 You can refer to the Casdoor official documentation for the Server Installation.
 Please deploy your Casdoor instance in production mode.

-• Open your favorite browser and visit http://localhost:8000, you will see the login page of Casdoor.
+• Open your favorite browser and visit http://localhost:8000.
+You will see the login page of Casdoor.

-Step2.
-Import casdoor-spring-boot-starter
+Step 2: Import casdoor-spring-boot-starter

 <!-- https://mvnrepository.com/artifact/org.casbin/casdoor-spring-boot-starter -->